 Post-nasal drip describes the drainage of mucus secretions from the nose or sinuses down the back of the throat, often causing cough.
 When associated with cough, the more correct term for post-nasal drip is 'upper airway cough syndrome'.

-Post-nasal drip is usually caused by an underlying rhinitis (inflammation of lining of the inside of your nose) or sinusitis (inflammation of the sinuses - the cavities within the facial bones that surround your nose).
-But it can also occur as part of other conditions such as asthma and gastro-oesophageal reflux disease (GORD).
+Post-nasal drip is usually caused by an underlying rhinitis (inflammation of lining of the inside of your nose) or sinusitis - inflammation of the sinuses - cavities within facial bones that surround your nose but it can also occur as part of other conditions such as asthma and gastro-oesophageal reflux disease (GORD).

 Aside from a cough, other symptoms that may be associated with post-nasal drip include:

-Post-nasal drip can also cause halitosis (bad breath).
+Post-nasal drip can also cause bad breath (halitosis).

 Often there is very little for your doctor to see on examination, so post-nasal drip is often diagnosed based on your symptoms (after other possible diagnoses have been ruled out).

 Treatment of post-nasal drip largely depends on the cause.

 In people with allergic rhinitis (rhinitis that's caused by an allergy, such as hay fever), post-nasal drip usually responds to treatment with antihistamine and short term decongestant medicines.
 A saline nasal spray can also be helpful to flush the nose of allergens or irritants and thin the mucus.